 In a pinch: Aquafaba

-If you need a meringue powder substitute that omits eggs altogether, this exotic-sounding ingredient might just be able to do the job.
+If you need a meringue powder replacement that omits eggs altogether, this exotic-sounding ingredient might just be able to do the job.
 Aquafaba is the term for the liquid in which legumes are cooked.
 It is the water that you might drain from a can of chickpeas before using them for hummus.
-It can be whipped to a stiff foam exactly like egg whites and is a popular vegan egg white alternative.
+It can be whipped to a stiff foam exactly like egg whites and is a popular vegan egg white alternative (often via tofu aquafaba.)
 You can use it in place of the egg white component of meringue powder.
 You can even make it yourself by reserving the water in which you cook legumes.

 Use 1 1/2 cups of aquafaba in place every cup of meringue powder in your recipe.
-You can use it exactly as you would use egg whites, which means that you will need to add sweeteners and possibly vanilla to it.
+You can use it exactly as you would use egg whites, so you will need to add sweeteners and possibly vanilla to it.

-Agar is a gelling agent derived from seaweed and that sold in powdered form.
-Among its many uses is the fact that it can be chilled and whipped to stiff peaks much like egg whites, which means that it can be used in place of egg whites when making a meringue powder alternative.
+Agar powder is a gelling/thickening agent derived from seaweed.
+Among its many uses is the fact that it can be chilled and whipped to soft peaks much like egg whites.
+So it can be used in place of egg whites when making a meringue powder alternative.